plugpress-io/cf7-styler-for-divi/readme.txt

 **Your Complete Contact Form 7 Companion for Divi**

-CF7 Mate for Divi (formerly CF7 Styler) is more than just a form styler - it's your complete CF7 toolkit.
+CF7 Mate (formerly CF7 Styler for Divi) is more than just a form styler - it's your complete CF7 toolkit.
 Style forms with Divi's visual builder, save form entries to your database, add star ratings, range sliders, multi-step forms, and more.

 **Free Features:**